Skip to Content

 Winchcombe > Belas Knap > Cleeve Hill > Dowdeswell (6 hours)

 The third day involves a bit more climbing, taking you to the highest point in the Cotswolds at Cleeve Hill.
-After leaving Winchcombe you head uphill towards the Neolithic burial chamber at Belas Knapp.
+After leaving Winchcombe you head uphill towards the Neolithic burial chamber at Belas Knap.
 The path runs along a flat section on top of the hill before going downhill into the Breakheart Plantation woods, through a farmyard and past 17th-century Postlip Hall.

 Once you reach Cleeve Common it’s a fairly steady climb to the trig point at the top of Cleeve Hill with panoramic views over Cheltenham (though watch out for flying balls from the golf course).
 After walking along the escarpment you pass through tranquil Prestbury Hill Nature Reserve before heading downhill along the edge of Dowdeswell Woods to finish by the reservoir.